rikkimongoose/pluralia4j/README.md

 ## Install
 The pluralia4j package is currently avaible at GitHub Packages.

 1. Authenticate to GitHub Packages.
-For more information, see "["Authenticating to GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages)".
+For more information, see "[Authenticating to GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages)".
 3. Add to you `pom.xml`:
 ```xml
 <dependency>